jayesh-shendurnikar-2001/jayesh-shendurnikar-2001/README.md

 ##  Professional Experience

-### Software Developer
+Software Developer

-**09/2024 – 01/2026   📌 Mumbai, Maharashtra
+09/2024 – 01/2026 | 📌 Mumbai, Maharashtra

-•	Delivered and maintained 5+ production web applications using PHP, JavaScript, and SQL, serving hundreds of active users.
+Delivered and maintained 5+ production web applications using PHP, JavaScript, and SQL.

-•	Integrated the Razorpay payment gateway, reducing transaction failure rates by 25%.
+Integrated Razorpay payment gateway, reducing transaction failure rates by 25%.

-•	Improved overall application performance by optimizing complex SQL queries and database indexing.
+Improved performance by optimizing SQL queries and database indexing.

-•	Resolved critical production bugs and added new features, enhancing system stability and client satisfaction.
+Resolved production bugs and added new features.

-•	Collaborated with internal teams to gather requirements, plan sprints, and deliver projects on schedule.
+Collaborated with teams to deliver projects on schedule.

 ---